skwp/git-workflows-book/README.md

 A great way to introduce git into your organization is…not to!
 Your team or management can be resistant to change, but that doesn’t mean you can’t start reaping the benefits of git’s fully offline repositories, fast logs, topic branches, and changeset management.

 By using git-svn you can get all the benefits of git while pushing your commits to an svn repository.
 When you’re ready, you can migrate to a fully git-based solution in only two commands.

+## Chapter 6 - Sneaking Git Through The Backdoor

+If you work in an organization where svn is firmly entrenched, and there are too many developers to make a smooth and sweeping transition, do not despair!
+In this chapter, we'll learn how to start using git on top of svn transparently, so that you can benefit from speed and offline productivity, as well as how to migrate your repo once you're ready.

 ### Setting up git-svn to track a remote svn repository